IBBY-UNESCO Collection of Remarkable Books in Indigenous and Endangered Languages

 - Books for children and young people (picture books, novels, biographies, graphic novels and nonfiction) presenting high-quality standards in terms of text and/or illustration;

-- books published between January 2022 and December 2025;
+- books published between January 2018 and December 2025;

-- books originally published in an Indigenous and/or an endangered language, and bilingual books including at least one Indigenous and/or endangered language;
+- books originally published in an Indigenous and/or an endangered language, and original bilingual books including at least one Indigenous and/or endangered language;

 - books expressing the intention of, or relation to, one or more of the 10 outputs of the Global Action Plan of the International Decade of Indigenous Languages; and